Uncertainty Quantification over Graph with Conformalized Graph Neural Networks: Related Works

-We discuss work which is most related to \mname and provide extended related works in Appendix~\ref{appendix:related_work}. \underline{(1) Uncertainty quantification (UQ) for GNN:} Many UQ methods are available to construct model-agnostic uncertain estimates for both classification~\cite{guo2017calibration,zhang2020mix,gupta2020calibration,kull2019beyond,abdar2021review} and regression~\cite{koenker2001quantile,takeuchi2006nonparametric,sheather1990kernel,gal2016dropout,lakshminarayanan2017simple,kuleshov2018accurate,ovadia2019can,kendall2017uncertainties,izmailov2021bayesian}.
-Recently, specialized calibration methods for GNNs that leverage network principles such as homophily have been developed~\cite{wang2021confident,hsu2022makes}.
-However, these UQ methods can fail to provide a statistically rigorous and empirically valid coverage guarantee (see Table~\ref{tab:cov}).
-In contrast, \mname achieves valid marginal coverage in both theory and practice. \underline{(2) Conformal prediction for GNN:} The application of CP to graph-structured data remains largely unexplored.
-The only work we know of is \cite{clarkson2022distribution} which claims that nodes in the graph are not exchangeable in the inductive setting and employs the beyond exchangeability framework of~\cite{barber2022conformal} to construct prediction sets using neighborhood nodes as the calibration data.
-In contrast, we study the transductive setting where certain exchangeability property holds and thus the method from~\cite{barber2022conformal} are not comparable to ours. \underline{(3) Efficiency of conformal prediction:} How to achieve desirable properties such as efficiency is an active topic in CP community.
-One line of work designs good non-conformity scores such as APS~\cite{romano2020classification} and CQR~\cite{romano2019conformalized}.
-More recent works take another approach, by modifying the training process of the prediction model. \mname falls into the latter case, although our idea applies to any non-conformity scores, as demonstrated with APS and CQR.
+\underline{(3) Efficiency of conformal prediction:} How to achieve desirable properties beyond validity is an active topic in the CP community; we focus on the efficiency aspect here.
+One line of work designs ``good'' non-conformity scores in theory such as APS~\cite{romano2020classification} and CQR~\cite{romano2019conformalized}.
+More recent works take another approach, by modifying the training process of the prediction model. \mname falls into the latter case, although our idea applies to any non-conformity score.
 ConfTr~\cite{stutz2021learning} also modifies training for improved efficiency.
 Our approach differs from theirs in significant ways.
 First, we develop a theory on CP validity on the graph data and leverage topological principles that are specialized to graph to improve efficiency while ConfTr focuses on i.i.d. vision image data.
 Also, ConfTr happens during base model training using the training set, while \mname conducts post-hoc correction using withheld calibration data without assuming access to base model training, making ConfTr not comparable to us.
 Finally, we also propose a novel loss for efficiency in regression tasks.